borkdominik/bigER/README.md

 <!-- USAGE -->
 ## Usage

+In the following we describe the basic usage of the tool based on a simple example.
+See the documentation in the [bigER Wiki](https://github.com/borkdominik/bigER/wiki/) or check out other [Examples](https://github.com/borkdominik/bigER/tree/main/examples) to learn more.

 **Installation**

 Download and install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=BIGModelingTools.erdiagram).
 For more information regarding installation see the [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace) guide for VS Code.

+**Textual Model**

 Once the extension is installed a new ER model can be created.

-**Textual Model**

-ER models are created in `.erd` files.
-Refer to the example below to specify a basic model consisting of two entities and a *one-to-many* relationship.
+Models are created in `.erd` files, refer to the example below to specify a basic model consisting of two entities and a *one-to-many* relationship.

 ```java
 // File: example.erd